wp-plugins/wp-geo/README.txt

 The WP Geo location selector is styled to fit seemlessly into the latest version of the WordPress admin.

+More information can be found at http://www.benhuson.co.uk/wordpress-plugins/wp-geo/.

 = Features =

+* NEW - GeoRSS points in feeds.
 * NEW - Set default map zoom level.
 * NEW - Show post maps on category and archive pages.
 * NEW - Set default width and height for maps
-*  NEW - Shortcode [wp_geo_map] to insert map within your post
+* Shortcode [wp_geo_map] to insert map within your post
 * Select your preferred map type
 * Select wether to show your map at the top or bottom of posts (or not at all)
 * Set a location by clicking on a map or
 * Set a location by searching for a location, town, city or address or
 * Set a location by entering the latitude and longitude

 == Installation ==
 1. Download the archive file and uncompress it.